 - Another cartoon◊ has Kasparov standing near a swimming pool with the computer at the bottom and gloating that it cannot swim.

 - Although he took it a bit far, the way Kasparov lost was pretty humiliating.
-Deep Blue actually made a severely sub-optimal move, and Kasparov, thinking there was no way the computer would make such a rookie decision, didn't capitalize on it an thus left himself open to defeat.
-It's one thing to a supercomputer, another to lose to a supercomputer's mistake.
+Deep Blue actually made a severely sub-optimal move, and Kasparov, thinking there was no way the computer would make such a rookie decision, didn't capitalize on it and thus left himself open to defeat.
+It's one thing to lose to a supercomputer, another to lose to a supercomputer that made a mistake.

 - The infamous Nuclear Tesuji in Go, aptly described as "Tossing the board at the wall, denting it and the wall prior to uppercutting your opponent."
 As demonstrated above, tantrums like that can happen in any board game.